Welcome to Elms College

 Haven’t decided on a major?
 We can help.

-When you’re first stating out at a college, you may not know what major is right for you.
+When you’re first starting out at a college, you may not know what major is right for you.
 That’s why we’ve created ASPIRE Undeclared, a program to help you explore multiple majors and career options so you can find the best fit.
 Our guided career exploration approach provides you one-on-one support as well as courses specifically designed to help you choose a major.
 You’ll also get support in improving math, writing, and presentation skills and will have a peer mentor to help you each step of the way.

 for nursing majors (class of 2019)